Skip to main content

 Washington Commanders Move to RFK Stadium | Ongoing

-DC mayor Muriel Bowser announced a deal in April 2025 to bring DC’s professional football team back to Washington, DC’s RFK campus.
+DC Mayor Muriel Bowser and the DC Council announced a deal to bring DC’s professional football team back to Washington, DC’s RFK campus.
 The campus will be revitalized with a state-of-the-art roofed stadium and the transformation will include new hotels, restaurants, retail and neighborhood amenities.